Life with Braces

 - Crunchy foods — popcorn, chips, ice

-- Foods you have to bite into — corn on the cob, apples, and carrots.
-If you like these, make sure to cut into smaller bite-size pieces.
+- Foods you have to bite into — corn on the cob, apples, and carrots (cut these to enjoy!)

 FOODS YOU CAN EAT WITHOUT BEING CAREFUL: